-Section 3.3.3.2 requires permittees to target specific areas for BMP implementation and report the rationale in this plan.
+Section 3.3.3.2 of the Phase II MS4 permit requires permittees to target specific areas for BMP implementation and report the rationale in this plan.
 The targeting should be based on known sources and data analysis.
 The analysis presented above show that more often than not, E. coli concentrations are higher when stormwater runoff is present than when conditions are dry.
-The MST analysis done by Clemson University researchers suggests that sources of E. coli include human, bovine, swine, and dog (no attempt was made to detect the presence of other sources).
+The MST analysis suggests that sources of E. coli include human and dog.
 Therefore, efforts targeted at a single source would not be misplaced, but should be accompanied by broader efforts.

-Because the sampling program implemented by Anderson County has only one sampling location, it was not possible to determine "hot spots" or specific priority locations.
-However, the primary geographic focus will be the urbanized areas that fall under the jurisdiction of the NPDES MS4 permit.
+Because the sampling program implemented by the County has only one sampling location, it was not possible to determine "hot spots" or specific priority locations.
+However, the primary geographic focus will be the urbanized areas that fall under the jurisdiction of the County's MS4.

 Swine and bovine sources are outside the jurisdiction of an MS4 to address, so no attempts will be made to reducing loading from these sources.
 It is expected that some of the other stakeholders named in the TMDL document will work towards addressing these and other agricultural sources.
-Anderson County and the City of Belton will address loading from humans and pets (including, but not limited to dogs) to the MEP.
-Geographic and source-specific targets areas for each BMP are presented in the next section in
+Anderson County will address loading from humans and pets (including, but not limited to dogs) to the MEP.
+Geographic and source-specific target areas for each BMP are presented in the next section in